#EndSARS: SERAP wants Commonwealth to sanction Nigeria over attacks on protesters

 The organization asked Ms Scotland to “urgently consider recommending the suspension of Nigeria from the Commonwealth to the Heads of Government, the Commonwealth Chair-in-office, and Her Majesty Queen Elizabeth II, as Head of the Commonwealth, to push the government to respect the Commonwealth’s values of human rights, transparency, accountability and the rule of law.”

-In the urgent appeal dated October 10, 2020 and signed by SERAP deputy director, Kolawole Oluwadare, the organisation said: “Such action by the Commonwealth will be commensurate with the gravity of the human rights situation in the country.
+In the Urgent Appeal dated 10 October 2020 and signed by SERAP deputy director Kolawole Oluwadare, the organization said: “Such action by the Commonwealth will be commensurate with the gravity of the human rights situation in the country.
 A government that attacks its own citizens for peaceful protests severely undermines its credibility as a democratic regime that respects human rights and the rule of law.”

 According to SERAP, “Respect for Commonwealth values is essential for citizens to trust Commonwealth institutions.
 The Commonwealth ought to make clear that respect for human rights, transparency and the rule of law is fundamental to the integrity, functioning and effectiveness of its institutions.”